 - Read the target text A Stick to Lick to the children.

 - Have the children underline the -ick ending in words throughout the text.

 - Point out that words spelled with the letters -ck have the /k/ sound.

-- Show the children the paper ice cream, popsicle and lollipop attached to a stick.
+- Show the children the picture cards attached to a stick.

 - Let the children pick the ice cream, popsicle, or lollipop and let them pretend to lick it.